How to Create a Heart Shape with CSS

 }

-The complete code of the heart shape above is as follows, in HTML:
+The complete code for the heart shape is detailed below in HTML:

 <div class="heart-shape"></div>

-And on our CSS, it will be like this:
+And in our CSS, it looks like this:

 position: relative;